Creating room in your home for new gifts and toys through home organization after Christmas.

 The next kicker is pointing out donation bins in malls and stores to your kids so they see there is a need for their beloved old toys.
 Let them see that others have donated their toys too.
 Now’s a great time to mention that it feels good to give to others and plan to have them sort through their toys at home.

-While you’re trying to lead to kids to donate their toys, you want them to feel like they are doing it freely and have good associations with it.
+While you’re trying to guide your kids towards donating their toys, you want them to feel like they are doing it freely and have good associations with it.
 This will help with future cleaning and decluttering sessions too.
+A positive feeling and experience will make the process easier next time too.

 Remove Older Versions